This post may contain affiliate links. Please read our disclosure policy.

 - Flip the lamb over and sear the other side for an additional 2 minutes.

-- Cook the lamb for 4-6 more minutes, occasionally spooning some of the pan juices over the top of the lamb to add more flavor and to expedite cooking.
+- Reduce the heat to medium and return the steaks to the first side.
+Cook the lamb for 4-6 more minutes, occasionally spooning some of the pan juices over the top of the lamb to add more flavor and expedite cooking.